-Land your Jack as soon as you sense that he’s tired and not making any more runs or the extended fight from a kayak will attract sharks.
+Land your fish as soon as you sense that he’s tired and not making any more runs or the extended fight from a kayak will attract sharks.
 Tampa Bay is full of sharks, and this was typically my problem when catching fish on the larger side from the Kayak.

 Jacks often chase baitfish into shallow water and trap them against a seawall.
-This is how I’ve known Jacks were in the area most often.
+This is how I’ve known they were in the area most often.
 They are often feeding, and they love to come up into saltwater canals, chasing baitfish in there.
-If you want to test the waters to see if there might be Jacks inshore, just tow a shiny gold or silver Gotcha Lure with double treble hook through the water fast.
+If you want to test the waters to see if there might be some fish inshore, just tow a shiny gold or silver Gotcha Lure with double treble hook through the water fast.
 Don’t worry, you can’t reel as fast as the jacks can swim, so crank it – especially if the water is warm.

-Note – don’t make the mistake of not using your drag when you fish for Jacks.
+Note – don’t make the mistake of not using your drag when you fish for crevalle.
 They are capable of extremely long runs and can spool your reel or wrap you around a pier or dock in no time.
 Once you know Jack are in the area, it’s a blast to catch some, the fight is always good.

-When Is the Best Time to Catch Crevalle Jack?
+When Is the Best Time to Fish?

 When the water is over 60-70°F, you’ll probably find Jacks in shallow enough water to target them inshore during the Spring and Fall season.